akaashp2000/dissertation-extreme-classification/LDAM-DRW/README.md

 This will use the CIFAR 10 dataset in the ```data``` directory.
 If that directory does not exist, or the dataset has not been downloaded, these commands will create the directory and download it there.

 This will train the models and evaluate them on the imbalanced train and balanced test sets.
 It will log metrics like train or test loss and accuracy (overall and per-class) to the ```log``` directory with Tensorboard.
-You can view the results directly via Tensorboard, or see below.
+You can view the results directly via Tensorboard, or the notebook will reproduce the plots below.

-### Results
+## Results

 See the Read the results section in the notebook.